Frequently Asked Questions

 API Connector was designed specifically with spreadsheet users in mind, so you can achieve dynamic, code-like capabilities by setting triggers and referencing cells in your requests.

 Zapier connects different platforms to each other.
 One of these platforms is Google Sheets, so there is some overlapping functionality with API Connector.
 However, data created before your Zap was turned on won’t be imported, Zapier limits you to certain pre-selected metrics, and Zapier only works with platforms that have a built-in integration.

 Essentially Zapier is a great choice if you need if-this, then-that functionality for common metrics and platforms, without historical data.
 API Connector is the right choice if you a) want to connect to platforms that don’t have existing integrations, and b) need access to the full set of API data.

-This add-on supports any API that uses an API key for authentication, and that returns data in JSON or CSV format.
-This enables access to most API platforms, but you will need to check your platform's documentation and run your request in API Connector to confirm.
+This add-on supports any API that uses an API key for authentication, and that returns data in any of the three main data formats (JSON, XML, and CSV).
+It also supports access to selected platforms via OAuth 2.0.
+This enables access to most API platforms, but you will need to check your platform’s documentation and run your request in API Connector to confirm.
 You can also consult the knowledgebase for detailed guides on getting started with numerous popular APIs.